dawnbirth/easy-add-thumbnail/readme.txt

 = Is the post thumbnail and featured image the same? =

 Yes.
-When I released first version of this plugin, this featured was named as [post thumbnails](http://codex.wordpress.org/Post_Thumbnails), but later WordPress team decided to change the name to "featured image".
+When I released first version of this plugin years ago, featured images was named as [post thumbnails](http://codex.wordpress.org/Post_Thumbnails), but later WordPress team decided to change the name to "featured image".

 In fact, WordPress core functions for featured image, still uses original [thumbnail](http://codex.wordpress.org/Function_Reference/the_post_thumbnail) names.